 September 21, 2009

-In our last issue of E-News, the Safe Routes to School National Partnership notified you that a number of transportation programs are currently subject to rescissions.
+In our last issue of E-News, the Safe Routes Partnership notified you that a number of transportation programs are currently subject to rescissions.
 All state Departments of Transportation (DOTs) must return a portion of their federal transportation funds to the Federal Highway Administration (FHWA)—including the Safe Routes to School program.
 The rescissions process is complicated for SRTS – but states will have to return a maximum of 4.45% of their SRTS funds.
 For additional information on how the rescission amount will be calculated, including a state-by-state table of maximum SRTS rescissions, please review our rescissions memo.
 UPDATE: The final rescission numbers for each state are now available.

 Federal Funding for Bicycle and Pedestrian Projects Under Attack – Call Your Senator Today